Engineered mode coupling in high-Q microresonators enables deterministic low-repetition-rate soliton microcombs: Introduction

-In this work, we demonstrate thermally accessible and deterministic generation of low-repetition-rate soliton microcombs on the high-quality factor (Q) $\mathrm{Si_3N_4}$ platform.
-We designed an all-passive $\mathrm{Si_3N_4}$ racetrack microresonator to introduce a nearby mode adjacent to the pump resonance, thereby mitigating thermal effects during soliton formation.
-Leveraging this engineered mode coupling, we achieved thermally accessible and deterministic broadband single-soliton generation at a repetition rate of 33 GHz, covering both the telecommunication C- and L-bands, through manual tuning.
-Our method provides a straightforward approach for overcoming thermal instabilities in long-cavity microresonators, enabling broadband, low-repetition-rate soliton microcombs.
+In this work, we introduce a passive, geometry-engineered approach to realize this concept.
+We employ a racetrack microresonator in which the curved sections are engineered to introduce controlled mode coupling between the comb-generating mode and an auxiliary mode, thereby enabling efficient pump coupling to the auxiliary mode for intrinsic thermal compensation during soliton formation.
+Using this fully passive approach in a high–quality-factor (Q>$10^7$) $\mathrm{Si_3N_4}$ microresonator, we demonstrate thermally accessible and deterministic single-soliton generation at a repetition rate of 33 GHz, with spectral coverage spanning the telecom C- and L-bands.
+This approach provides a straightforward and robust strategy for overcoming thermal instabilities in long-cavity microresonators and enables broadband, low-repetition-rate soliton microcomb generation.